macsible/macsible/README.md

 4. Follow the usage instructions below.
 5. Commit and push any customisations to your local clone back upstream to your fork.

+You can see a working example of a forked and customised repository at [https://github.com/danbohea/macsible](https://github.com/danbohea/macsible)

 ## Usage